 Still, the mystery of Cadence is intriguing.
 I wanted to know much more about her, though I think that’s the point.
 I also want to know so much about Maura Murray, because the very fact of her disappearance is what makes her fascinating.
 Because that person is not there to answer questions, the answers are tantalizingly out of reach.
 I think that’s what Sterner is getting at here – in some ways, we can only know Cadence through the recollections and memories of others.
 She will forever remain a question mark in the truest sense of the phrase – because she is no longer there to put a voice to her innermost thoughts, motivations or reasonings.
 Much as we cannot ask Maura why she was traveling with open alcohol and had lied about leaving school, we also cannot ask Cadence Moore about her dreams or aspirations or fears.

 Those answers vanish along with the person, into the dark.

 In the end, I think this book has a lot of promise, but as I said, a brutal edit would be needed before this lived up to its synopsis.
 This is Gregory Sterner’s debut novel, so I think there’s obviously so much room for him to grow as a writer – maybe he’ll come back to this someday and “kill his darlings”!
 Either way, I look forward to exploring his future work because I think the premise of this book is stellar, and the imaginative way its told bodes well for Sterner’s career.

-Thank you to NetGalley and the publisher for the ARC in exchange for an honest review.
-I appreciate the chance, as always.
+Thank you to Kelsey from Book Publicity Services and to the author, for the complimentary copy of the book in exchange for an honest and unbiased review.
+I appreciate it!